MINNESOTA WILD VS ST LOUIS BLUES

 ST. LOUIS BLUES

-The Gamethread will post at 6:30PM, so we hope to see you there!
 Below are the projected lineups, thanks to dailyfaceoff.com, as well as the Tale of the Tape, thanks to @keisarikine.
+The Gamethread will post at 6:30PM Central (I swear, it will ACTUALLY post this time), so swing on by!
 Thanks for reading!

 Think you could write a story like this?
 Hockey Wilderness wants you to develop your voice, find an audience, and we'll pay you to do it.
 Just fill out this form.